amir-mola/FunLines/README.md

 Loss for Transformer model on replaced word:\
 ![](https://raw.githubusercontent.com/amir-mola/FunLines/main/images/transformer_word_model.png)\

+As we can see, Transformer models and LSTM got lowest score on testset compare to devset and trainset.
+We assume this happened because all of our models are predicting mean score of all scores in trainingset.
+Thus, it does not matter whether we train or change our network architecture.
+What it matters is that how far scores are in the dataset.
+Testset had lowest RMSE score because most of the scores in testset are close to mean score.

 # Related work and references <a name="related-work-references"></a>
 The dataset for this project can be found [here](https://cs.rochester.edu/u/nhossain/funlines.html) \